COVID-19 AND IONIAN VILLAGE 2021 PROGRAMMING

 At this point in time, the Archdiocese and Office of Ionian VIllage has not made a decision on the Ionian Village 2021 program.
 There is a real prospect that the COVID-19 virus will continue to be a reality in our world even as we move into the summer months.
 Ongoing conversations with medical experts and the Archdiocese are taking place.
 The health and well-being of all participants is the core of who we are as a Church and as a camping Ministry.
-We are hoping to have a clearer picture at the start of January, 2021.
+We are hoping to have a clearer picture as we approach March.

 A patron Saint is a Saint who is regarded as the intercessor and advocate in heaven of a nation, place, craft, activity, class, or person.
 At Ionian Village, there are several saints who are deeply connected and special to the camp and its alumni.
 More on Saints in the Orthodox Church can be found at the Archdiocese Website.
 To learn more about the Saints we visit at Ionian Village, click on any of the links below: